Ki11erRabbit/Cocoa/spec/main.md

 * Signed and Unsigned integers
 * Generics are done through reification to allow primitives into generics
   * Generics can also be bounded by interfaces and superclasses
+* Lambda Expressions that can capture local variables without captures needing to be final
+* Operator overloading via interfaces